The UK Digital Markets Competition Regulation Forum 2025 - 3rd Annual

 Tom Smith - Partner - Geradin Partners

-Verity Egerton-Doyle - Partner, UK Co-Head of Technology Sector & Global Co-head of Gaming - Linklaters
+Verity Egerton-Doyle - Partner, UK Co-Head of Technology Sector & Global Co-Head of Games & Interactive Entertainment - Linklaters

 09:30